mfkiwl/openCologne-PCIE/README.md

 - [PCIE Utils](https://mj.ucw.cz/sw/pciutils)
 - [Debug PCIE issues using 'lspci' and 'setpci'](https://adaptivesupport.amd.com/s/article/1148199?language=en_US)

-The purpose of the "Test App" is to put all hardware and software elements of the system together, and to demonstrate how it works in a typical end-to-end use case.
-The Test App will enumerate and configure the EndPoint, then perform a series of the PIO write-read-validate transactions over PCIE, perhaps toggling some LEDs.
-It is envisioned as a getting-started example for how to build more complex PCIE applications.
+The purpose of our "TestApp" is to put all hardware and software elements together, and to demonstrate how the system works in a typical end-to-end use case.
+The TestApp will enumerate and configure the EndPoint, then perform a series of the PIO write-read-validate transactions over PCIE, perhaps toggling some LEDs.
+It is envisioned as a getting-started example for how to contruct more complex PCIE applications.

 For as much as we’d like to make it 100% baremetal, i.e. fully decoupled from an underlying OS, Linux comes with such a rich set of PCIE goodies that it might be hard to write it all from scratch.
 It is therefore still TDB whether we will go _baremetal_, _bare-Linux_ (minimal, specifically built by us to fit project needs), _busybox_, or some other clever way that works around the standard Linux requirement for a hardware MMU.